amiv-eth/amivapi/docs/Developer_Guide.md

 the user has an admin role(or is root).

-One thing to note is that users which are not logged in are already aborted by eve when authentification fails for resources which are not public, therefore this is not checked anymore in step 4.
+One thing to note is that users which are not logged in are already aborted by eve when authentication fails for resources which are not public, therefore this is not checked anymore in step 4.

 ### Roles